-The album is a non-stop barrage of personal struggle over reflective soul production, that is at some times thought-provoking, and other times just captivating.
-Rapping over Theravada’s laid-back production makes YUNGMORPHEUS’s rhymes hit that much harder.
-Case in point – opening track “Beneath the Visage,” which serves as a manifesto for the duo, with YUNGMORPHEUS drawing on his own personal experiences to develop poignant stories and social commentary about the world around him.
-The rest of the album continues in a similar vein, with YUNGMORPHEUS’s tight bars dedicated to expounding on everything from 90s hip-hop to wack/glossy MCS to gentrification in his native L.A.
+The album is a non-stop barrage of punchy wordplay over reflective soul production, that is at some times thought-provoking, and other times just captivating.
+Rapping over Theravada’s laid-back production makes Yungmorpheus’s rhymes hit that much harder.
+Case in point – opening track “Beneath the Visage,” which serves as a manifesto for the duo, with Yungmorpheus drawing on his own personal experiences to develop poignant stories and social commentary about the world around him.
+The rest of the album continues in a similar vein, with Yungmorpheus’s tight bars dedicated to expounding on everything from 90s hip-hop to wack/glossy MCS to gentrification in L.A.